xXTacticalWaffleXx/estradiol_client/README.md

-Right now estradiol clien't isnt on the official chat triggers repository so you need to install it manually, to do this go to .minecraft/config/ChatTriggers/modules and clone this repository. after doing so you do then need to rename the folder to Estradiol (case sensitive) otherwise the vigilence ui wont work.
+Right now estradiol clien't isnt on the official chat triggers repository so you need to install it manually, to do this go to .minecraft/config/ChatTriggers/modules and clone this repository.
+After doing so you do then need to rename the folder to Estradiol (case sensitive) otherwise the vigilence ui wont work.

 ## FAQ